DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 <span style="color:#4169E1">

-In many results with the DCASE2020, DCASE2022 challenge datasets, that include single channels of the MIMII dataset, noise and reverberation are often reported as a contributing factor for poor classification accuracy.
+In many results in the DCASE2020, DCASE2022 challenge, that include single channels of the MIMII dataset, noise and reverberation are often reported as a contributing factor for poor classification accuracy.
 <br>
 If we were to design a system for acquiring industrial sounds, a microphone array is an ideal tool to: